ChamiLamelas/Wordle_Solver/README.md

 ## Further Development

 One can easily add additional ranking schemes provided with the `AbstractRanker` abstract data type defined [here](src/ranker.h) and test them either via user mode or via the evaluation header in `main.cpp`.
 One could also add additional evaluation metrics.
+The user mode could also be greatly improved as it was not the focus to allow for specification of different ranking schemes or dictionaries via command line arguments.

 ## Additional Information